The South (Tóibín novel): Publication

 Viking Penguin secured the U.S. publication rights.

 Reception

-Tóibín showed the completed manuscript to Fintan O'Toole, who was a work colleague at the time (Tóibín was a journalist in Dublin).
-O'Toole later said he was "just staggered": "It was obvious from the first twenty pages Colm was an artist".
-Tóibín's view on The South decades later was: "If you look at it, you see that the sentence structure is more or less taken from Didion".
+Tóibín showed the completed manuscript to Fintan O'Toole, who was a colleague at the time, as Tóibín was a journalist in Dublin when he wrote this novel.
+O'Toole later said he was "just staggered": "It was obvious from the first twenty pages Colm was an artist."

+Tóibín's view on The South decades later was: "If you look at it, you see that the sentence structure is more or less taken from Didion."

-The novel drew comparisons with the work of Milan Kundera.
+Thomas O'Dwyer writing in The Jerusalem Post drew comparisons with the work of Milan Kundera the Czech-French author, remarking that "the power of emotion and events is so piercing" in this first novel by Tóibín.

+"Spare, grave and finely articulated" is how Richard Eder described this novel, adding that it is "terribly abstract".
+The story interweaves the Spanish Civil War and the Irish Troubles, two harsh events in the past of Katherine and her lover, perhaps suggesting reconciliation by the end of the novel.

-The Washington Posts Barbara Probst Solomon referred to "the tremendous amount Tóibín leaves unsaid".
+The Washington Post's Barbara Probst Solomon referred to "the tremendous amount Tóibín leaves unsaid".

+Kirkus Reviews noted the spare prose in this first novel by the author, a promising debut.